 I have been using a magnetic menu planning board for years now.
-I love how it makes the actual menu planning process so simple- all I have to do to pick and choose family dinners from my previously prepared list, and just move them into their daily spot.
-I don’t have to rack my brain to think of things that my kids will actually eat- it’s all there for me to choose from.
+I love how it makes the actual menu planning process so simple- all I have to do to pick and choose family dinners from my list and just move them into their daily spot.
+I don't have to rack my brain to think of things that my kids will actually eat- it's all there for me to choose from.
 Even the kids can take on this task and tell me what they would like for me to cook this week.
-And the section for dinners that are “Fast & Easy” really helps me when I am facing down an evening where the kids have a late sports practice, a Science Fair, or if I have a Cabi party that I am doing.
-So here’s how to create your own “What’s for Dinner?” menu planning board:
+And the section for dinners that are “Fast & Easy” really helps me when I am facing down an evening where the kids have a late sports practice, a Science Fair, or if I have a cabi party that I am doing.
+So if you'd like to get organized– here's how to create your own “What's for Dinner?” menu planning board:

 What You'll Need for the Magnetic Menu Planning Board:

 To create the magnets, I used a Xyron crafting machine (which can create laminated stickers, magnets, and so many other things just based on the cartridge you use).
 I used the magnetic cartridge for this project.
 You can also purchase magnetic sheets that you can run through your home printer to create the magnets.
 Just be sure to let the ink dry fully before cutting them out (and they won't be quite as durable as the ones made with the Xyron machine because the front of the magnet won't be laminated).

 I used my Fiskars paper trimmer to get nice straight edges on my magnets.
 But of course anything I did with the paper trimmer can be done using scissors.

 Once you have your tools, Click here to download a copy of the menu planning board labels.

 Print them out and cut them to size (no more than 5″ wide) to run through the Xyron machine.

 Simply feed the list through the machine which will laminate the front and add a magnet to the back.